ppham27/phillypham/README.md

 PhillyPham
 ===

 This is the code for my personal blog written in Node.js with Express.
 The main feature of this blog is a customized version of the [Ace editor](http://ace.c9.io/) on top of [PageDown](https://code.google.com/p/pagedown/) and [marked](https://github.com/chjj/marked).
+This site no longer works.

 Developer Guide
 ---